cyber-prophet/bostrom-journal/BostromJournal001.md

 All the violations and the penalties are noted in the blockchain settings and are executed according to the Tenderimnt consensus protocol.

-As of now (2022-01-14), there are no publicly available services monitoring heroes' violation statistics.
-Therefore neurons have to make decisions based only on their own statistics.
-In order to make it easier to track heroes’ performance, one can use a hack: if only multiples of 10 are deligated to heroes' balances, `slashing` is easily tracked in case it did occur.

-For example, we can delegate `153 298 189` BOOTs to a hero.
-In this case we'll have to remember the exact amount deligated and constantly recheck for potential changes.
-It can become problematic as one bonds to more heroes.
-Or we can delegate `153 000 000` making the violation easily traceable.
-Simply browse through your stakes and any non-zero digit at the end will give away the violating hero.

 In order to hedge `slashing` risks one may distribute `stakes` between several heroes.

 ## Apps built on Bostrom, for Bostrom [~]()